Parents should report all student absences to the Attendance Office

 We thank you for your support of these attendance procedures & policies.

 The student and parent agree to make up any work missed during a prearranged absence.
 It is the responsibility of the student to consult with the teacher regarding the assignments to be made up and any tests that need to be taken.

-Complete this form and return to the Attendance Office before the absence.
+Request a Pre-Arranged Absence Form from the Attendance Office, complete it and return to the Attendance Office before the absence.

 If make-up work is not turned in by date indicated on the form, teachers may not accept the work.

 Independent Study Contracts (IS) - 5 consecutive days up to 10 Weeks